neelkotak13/neel_kotak.github.io/projects/Minesweeper.md

 <img class="ui medium right floated rounded image" src="../images/Minesweeper_XP.png">

-I created this Java rendition of the classic Minesweeper game with two other students (Troy Carson, Zachary Heth) in my ICS 211 data structures class.
+I created a Java rendition of the classic Minesweeper game with two other students (Troy Carson, Zachary Heth) in my ICS 211 data structures class.

 It uses a Graphical User Interface and is implemented using the Java programing language.
 I handled